-- Adequate planning and preparation for the AGM enable authoritative responses to be provided 19.18. to questions raised.
+- 18. Adequate planning and preparation for the AGM enable authoritative responses to be provided to questions raised.
 The auditor prepares for questions that may be received whether in writing before the AGM or verbally at the AGM.
-The auditor's planning would pay particular attention to matters that have been communicated as KAM in the auditor's report. - $\frac{20}{19}$ The chair should be familiar with the responsibility and authority of both those charged with governance and the auditor, and with matters arising from the financial report and the auditor's report, to ensure that inappropriate questions do not delay proceedings.
-A question is inappropriate if the person to whom it has been directed is not able to respond with an appropriate level of authority. - $\frac{21}{21}$.
-Auditors assist the AGM planning process by meeting with the chair and directors in an AGM planning meeting, and/or by having discussions with directors, management, and/or audit committee members, to ascertain whether there are particular issues, in addition to those communicated by the auditor as KAM, which are likely to be of interest. - The auditor ascertains the protocol for questions at the AGM from the chair of the AGM prior 22.21 to the meeting.
-Usually, the chair will communicate to the meeting the protocol for presenting questions and, as a rule, questions are to be addressed to the chair who can direct them to the appropriate respondent.
+In planning for the AGM, the auditor may pay particular attention to matters that have been communicated as KAM in the auditor's report. - 19.
+Appendix 1 provides examples of the types of general questions that may be asked by members at an AGM. - 20.
+The Chair should be familiar with the responsibility and authority of both those charged with governance and the auditor, and with matters arising from the financial report and the auditor's report, such that inappropriate questions do not delay proceedings.
+A question is inappropriate if the person to whom it has been directed is not able to respond with an appropriate level of authority or knowledge. - 21.
+The Chair should be prepared for questions relating to the expanded description in the auditor's report of the responsibilities of those charged with governance (TCWG).
+The expanded description of responsibilities is intended to be informative but does not signify any change in the responsibilities of TCWG. - 22.
+Auditors assist the AGM planning process by meeting with the chair, company secretary and directors in an AGM planning meeting, and/or by having discussions with directors, management, and/or audit committee members, to ascertain whether there are particular issues which are likely to be of interest. - 23.
+The auditor agrees the protocol for questions at the AGM from the chair of the AGM prior to the meeting.
+Usually, the chair will communicate to the meeting the protocol for presenting questions and, as a rule, questions are to be addressed to the chair who can direct them to the appropriate respondent. - 24.
+Questions directed to the auditor may not be within the scope of the audit or the auditor's responsibilities as set out in the Corporations Act 2001 and the Australian Auditing Standards.
+The auditor refers such questions to the chair of the AGM.
+If the question is about an area where the responsibility is divided between the auditor and those charged with governance, the auditor endeavours to respond and invites the chair to consider the question as well.
+For example, a question on accounting policies might be put to the auditor.
+The auditor can state that the policy complies with Australian Accounting Standards.
+The chair and/or others charged with governance may explain the choice of that policy within the allowable choices available under Australian Accounting Standards.
+Where the auditor plans to ask those charged with governance to respond to a written question directed to the auditor, the auditor informs the chair of the intention.
+This enables those charged with governance to provide an appropriate response at the AGM.